Lava lake: Notable examples

 The lava lakes at Ambrym volcano disappeared after a large eruption in December 2018.

 For many years, Kīlauea had two persistent lava lakes: one in the Halemaʻumaʻu vent cavity within the summit caldera, and another within the Puʻu ʻŌʻō cone located on the east rift zone of the volcano.
 In May 2018, both of these lava lakes disappeared as a result of increased activity in Kīlauea's east rift zone.
 The lava lake at Halemaʻumaʻu returned in December 2020, after Kīlauea's first eruption in over two years.
 The lava lake solidified after the eruption ended in May 2021, but returned again when eruptive activity at Halemaʻumaʻu resumed on September 29, 2021.
-The lava lake is still active as of September 2022.
+Following the 2021 eruption, three more occurred on January 5, 2023; June 7, 2023; and September 10, 2023.
+As of January 2024, Halemaʻumaʻu is not erupting and the lava lake is no longer active.

 Nyiragongo's lava lake has usually been the largest and most voluminous in recent history, reaching 700 meters wide in 1982, although Masaya is believed to have hosted an even larger lava lake at the time of the Spanish conquest, being 1,000 meters wide in 1670.
 The lava lake at Masaya came back in January 2016.

 In addition to the aforementioned persistent lava lakes, a certain number of occurrences of temporary lava lakes (sometimes called lava ponds or lava pools, depending on their size and nature) have also been observed and are listed in the following table.